 PIN has been working in Northern Syria since 2012, providing emergency relief and early recovery support to conflict-affected communities and IDPs.
 PIN’s contribution to the overall Syria humanitarian response is amongst the largest, with an annual turnover of over $35 million.
 The major donors are: ECHO, OFDA, FFP, SDC and DFID.
-The position is initially based in Erbil with visits to the office in Syria.

 General position summary:

 Under the supervision of the Area Director, the Area Programs Director will supervise and provide leadership for expanding, multi-sector program team.
 The Area Programs Director is responsible for ensuring high quality implementation of a wide range of programing across emergency to early recovery contexts:

 - Food Security program (food vouchers, multipurpose cash assistance, cash for work);

 - Livelihoods program (technical and vocational education and trainings, market recovery);

 - Child Protection program (Child Friendly Spaces in informal camps);

 - WASH program (rehabilitation of water infrastructure, hygiene promotion);

 - Shelter program (rehabilitation of private shelters and health facilities, distribution of shelter & NFI materials)